Overview of Impaler's Minimal Game Engine

 Loader

 The renderer needs textures, spritesheets, and shaders to do anything interesting.
 The game’s resources are loaded at launch using the Loader component.
 The Loader interacts with the file system, parses different file types, and marshals data into the GPU.
 This system also compiles and links the GLSL programs.
-It enables loading of OpenGL resources in a single line of code.
+It enables the loading of OpenGL resources with a single line of code.
 Under the hood, it uses lodepng.

 Lights